appacademy/jump-start/README.md

 Other than a brief intro lecture on day one, each day will consist of:

-Warm-up - working in pairs to solve a short problem and discussing your solutions with your pod Work time - working through the curriculum, problem sets, and CodeEval with instructors available for one-on-one questions Lecture - brief (30-45 min) talk and/or demo on coding topics, common issues, solutions, etc.
+- Warm-up (15 min) - working in pairs to solve two short problems and discussing your solutions with another pair in your pod
+- Work time (~2 hours) - working through the curriculum, problem sets, and CodeEval with instructors available for one-on-one questions
+- Lecture (30 min) - brief talk and/or demo on coding topics, common issues, solutions, etc.

 Depending on which pod you are in, lecture may come before or after the warm-up and work time.